1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 Japan (日本, Nippon) is an East Asian island nation located on the northwestern Pacific Ocean.
 It is home to a culturally refined and ancient society, with continuous habitation since the Upper Paleolithic period (30,000 BCE).

-Gagaku literally means elegant music and, although uniquely Japanese, its style, instruments and technique descended from classical art music traditions of Korea, China and other regions of Asia, most of which have long disappeared.
-This importation of foreign music to the Japanese imperial court occurred between the fifth and seventh centuries CE and, by the ninth century, a uniquely Japanese style of gagaku was established.
+Gagaku literally means elegant music and, although now uniquely Japanese, its style, instruments, and technique descended from classical art music traditions of Korea, China, and other regions of Asia, most of which have long disappeared.
+This importation of foreign music and musicians to the Japanese imperial court occurred between the fifth and seventh centuries CE, and by the ninth century, a uniquely Japanese style of gagaku was established.

 Repertoires